Is Oslo safe for solo female travelers?

 Is Oslo Safe At Night For Solo Female Travelers?

-Oslo is generally a very safe city in which to walk alone at night.
-Incidents of serious crimes, violence, or sexualized crimes are relatively low.
+Oslo is generally a safe city to walk alone at night.
+Incidents of petty crimes are very low, and serious crime rates are low.
+Incidents of serious crimes, violence, or sexualized crimes are also relatively low.

 You can feel safe walking the streets of Oslo at night, even as a solo traveler.

-However, as with any major city, incidents do occur.
-It’s always smart to stay vigilant and aware of your surroundings, especially during the late evenings.
-Remain especially aware of crowded areas during both day and night and avoid dark and desolate areas alone at night.
+However, as with any major city, it’s always smart to stay vigilant and aware of your surroundings for safe solo female travel, especially during the evenings and in crowded areas.

 Is Oslo Safe To Travel Alone?